Skip to Content

 Garlic Shrimp Stir Fry with snow peas and bell peppers over rice on a plate

-Stir-Fries: The OG One-Pan Dinner
+Stir Fry: The OG One-Pan Dinner

 Ingredients laid out for garlic shrimp stir fry red bell peppers, asparagus, cilantro

 This healthy, easy shrimp with garlic sauce stir-fry is brought to life with the super-savory garlic stir-fry sauce that you’ll sauté the shrimp and veggies in.
+We also have a pared-down Stir Fry Sauce that has a shorter ingredient list that you can use too.

 • Soy sauce.
 You can substitute gluten-free tamari if you’d like to make this into a gluten-free shrimp stir-fry.